There are many reasons for hiring a commercial broker.

-Antitrust laws provide them an opportunity to negotiate a higher commission rate.
-Commission rates, regardless, typically fall between 4-8% of the total transaction amount (sale price or lease value).
+Antitrust laws provide brokers an opportunity to negotiate a higher commission rate.
+Regardless, commission rates typically fall between 4-8% of the total transaction amount (sale price or lease value).

-How Does Commission Work
+How Does Commission Work?

-Commercial Sales and Commission
+Commission Regarding Commercial Sales

-The exact commission they will receive cannot be accurately determined until negotiations on the sale price are completed and all involved parties have agreed to a particular sale amount.
+The exact commission they will receive cannot be accurately determined until negotiations on the sale price have been completed and all involved parties have agreed to a particular sale amount.

 The commission percentage is typically higher on lower-priced sale properties and lower on higher-priced properties.
 If two brokers are involved in the transaction, the commission percentage will be split equally between them.
 The commission is traditionally paid by the seller, although this can be negotiated as well.

-Commercial Leases and Commission
+Commission Regarding Commercial Leases

 The commission is similarly calculated in this type of transaction by considering the overall value of the lease throughout its duration and taking a percentage of that.

-If the owner and tenant have different brokers representing them, it will most likely be an even split between the two (unless otherwise specified in the negotiations).
+If the owner and tenant have different brokers representing them, it will most likely be an even split between the two (unless otherwise specified in negotiation).
 The commission on a commercial lease is traditionally paid by the lessor and split into two payments.
 The first half of the commission is due at the lease signing and the second half is paid once the tenant is occupying the space.

 - Let’s say an owner and tenant agree on a lease for a 5-year term on a 3,000 square foot property at a rate of $10/square foot.

-5 Years x (3,000 SF x $10) = $150,000 Total Lease Value
+- 5 Years x (3,000 SF x $10) = $150,000 Total Lease Value

-If the broker(s) has negotiated a 5% commission off of this lease, $7,500 ($150,000 x .05) is allotted to the broker.
+- If the broker(s) has negotiated a 5% commission off of this lease, $7,500 ($150,000 x .05) is allotted to the broker.